-Marty has been the President of TRIO Maryland since its inception and served for 2 years on the TRIO National Board of Directors.
-Marty received a life saving liver transplant on November 2009 at Johns Hopkins Hospital.
-Since the recovery he has been a speaking ambassador for The Living Legacy Foundation and Donate Life Maryland.
-Marty & Michele manage a team in the Living Legacy Fun Run called “Team Miracle”.
+Marty has been the President of TRIO Maryland from 2012 – 2017 and 2019 – Present.
+Marty also served on the TRIO National Board of Directors for 2 years.
+Marty received a life saving liver transplant in November 2009 at Johns Hopkins Hospital.
+Since the recovery he has been a speaking ambassador for Infinite Legacy and Donate Life Maryland.
+Marty & Michele manage a team in the Infinite Legacy Fun Run called “Team Miracle”.
 “Team Miracle” has been a participating team since 2010.
-Marty is a member of Team Maryland and have been to the last 2 National Transplant Games.
-Marty has been a volunteer at Johns Hopkins Hospital Comprehensive Transplant Center for the last 5 years.
-Marty is currently a mentor for transplant recipients and recently help launch a walking program called “Stepping Out” for transplant patients.
-Marty also serves on the Board of the Julie Community Center and has done so for the last 5 years.
+Marty is a member of Team Maryland and has been to 5 National Transplant Games and 2 World Transplant Games.
+Marty has been a volunteer at Johns Hopkins Hospital Comprehensive Transplant Center for the last 9 years.
+Marty is currently a mentor for transplant recipients and helped launch a walking program called “Stepping Out” for transplant patients.

-Marty & Michele have been married 16 years and enjoy traveling and spending time with family.
+Marty & Michele have been married 24 years and enjoy traveling, sports and spending time with family and friends.
 Marty retired in 2013 and enjoys managing a nonprofit organization to benefit transplant recipients and their families.

-Michele is the co-founder of TRIO Maryland along with her husband Marty Maren.
+Michele is co-founder of TRIO Maryland along with her husband Marty Maren.
 Michele became actively involved in the transplant community after her husband had a miraculous liver transplant in 2009.
 She felt there was a true need for a transplant recipient support group in Maryland and in April 2012, the work began on establishing a TRIO chapter.
-Michele has been the Secretary for TRIO Maryland from the beginning and is a volunteer at Johns Hopkins Hospital, The Living Legacy Foundation and a supporter for Team Maryland.
-Michele also serves on the Board of the Julie Community Center and has done so for the last 4 years.
-During the last 6 years, Michele and Marty have helped raise donations and create awareness for organ donation by participating in the Living Legacy Fun Run with “Team Miracle”.
-Since Marty’s transplant in 2009, Michele’s focus has been staying involved in the transplant community, especially TRIO Maryland, in repayment for Marty’s second chance through transplantation
+Michele has been the Secretary for TRIO Maryland for 8 years and is currently the Vice-President/Secretary for the chapter.
+Michele is also a volunteer at Johns Hopkins Hospital, Infinite Legacy and a supporter for Team Maryland.
+During the last 10 years, Michele and Marty have helped raise donations and create awareness for organ donation by participating in Infinite Legacy’s Fun Run with “Team Miracle”.
+Since Marty’s transplant in 2009, Michele’s focus has revolved around the transplant community, especially TRIO Maryland, in repayment for Marty’s second chance through transplantation.

-Michele and Marty have been married for 16 years.
+Michele and Marty have been married for 24 years.
 They enjoy traveling and are avid sports fans enjoying both the Ravens and Orioles.
 They are members of the Baltimore Museum of Art and never fail to visit a museum when visiting other cities.
-Michele attended both the 2012 and 2014 Transplant Games along with her husband Marty who participated in both.
+Michele has attended 5 US Transplant Games and 2 World Transplant Games in Malaga Spain and New Castle England along with her husband Marty who was a participate in all.